frederiklind/.dotfiles/.setup/setup.md

 $ ln -sf ~/.dotfiles/starship/starship.toml ~/.config/starship.toml
 ```

-In case of using the default bash profile, add the following line to the end of the `.bashrc` file:
+In case of using the default bashrc, add the following line to the end of the `.bashrc` file:

 ```bash
 # ~/.bashrc